TihanPelser/Gaussian-Process-Regression/README.md

 A Gaussian Process defines a distribution over functions that fit a set of observed data.
 We can loosely think of a function in continuous space as a vector of infinite length containing the function values $f(x)$ at each $x$.

-In practice, we rarely need the infinitely many outputs.
+In practice, we rarely need infinitely many outputs.
 Instead, we only care about a finite number of outputs.
 Luckily, inference in Gaussian processes provides the same function outputs regardless of the number of points [1].

 ## Multivariate Gaussian Distribution